berty/www.berty.tech/bertytech/content/blog/covid-local-cooperation/index.md

 - Put up a few small posters in local businesses announcing the self-help group and the link to find your way around.
 - If no one really wants to go out...
 You can also take out a speaker, plug in a microphone, and tell your neighbours the information.
 Try to do it at the right time, so as not to scare the elders ;)

+### Before you go, some things to consider:

+Please consider submitting your story so we can share it on our blog or write us your thought at hello@berty.tech.
+Recommend or share this if you found it useful.
+It gives us 🔋 to write knowing people find value in it.

+Don't forget to subscribe to our newsletter if you want more reads like this, or updates of the Berty project.

  {{<tweet id="1240668694310793216">}}